ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 Scenario: Retrieve existing person successfully

 Given the person 'Buffy Summers' is registered
-When I retrieve 'Buffy Summers'
+When I retrieve the person 'Buffy Summers'
 Then the person 'Buffy Summers' is returned
 ```